What is Inflammation?

-Inflammation is your body’s response to toxins, infections and injuries.i Inflammation can be caused by a number of factors, including lifestyle and dietary habits.
-Swelling is often a sign of inflammation, although there can be other signs or no signs at all.ii
+Inflammation is your body’s response to toxins, infections and injuries.1 Inflammation can be caused by a number of factors, including lifestyle and dietary habits.
+Swelling and redness are signs of inflammation, although there can be other signs or no signs at all.1

 Is Advil good for inflammation?
 The answer is slightly complicated.
-The OTC dose found in Advil products does not treat inflammation specifically.
-However, while Advil is not an anti-inflammatory medication, Advil can help relieve the pain associated with inflammation.
+The OTC dose found in Advil products does not treat inflammatory conditions broadly.
+However, while Advil is not an anti-inflammatory pill, Advil is a pain reliever that is proven to be effective in relieving pain associated with inflammation.
 Advil can help treat pain caused by arthritis, pain caused by illness (such as cold or flu), menstrual pain, and more.

 How Does Advil Work?

 Advil products can be a good option for treating inflammation-related pain.
 Symptoms of acute inflammation include pain, muscle aches, and headaches.2 Pain relievers like Advil Tablets and Advil Liqui-Gels can help treat these symptoms by working at the sites of injury and inflammation.
 Advil non-selectively blocks COX-1 and COX-2 to prevent prostaglandin production, which prevents the body’s pain signals from firing off.
 Advil products provide powerful, fast-acting pain relief for headaches, backaches, and minor arthritis, and other joint pain.

 Anti-inflammatories or over-the-counter pain medications like Advil are not the only options if you suffer from inflammation.
 There are several changes you can make in your day-to-day routine to help fight inflammation: